aws/aws-sdk-js-v3/supplemental-docs/EFFECTIVE_PRACTICES.md

 ### (1) Minimize creating new copies of AWS SDK Clients for multiple operation calls

-The following example creates a client prior to making a request.
+The following example creates a new client in every iteration of the loop.

 ```ts
 // ⚠️